Facebook

 Substance abuse, degenerative disc disease, and occasionally my job prevented me from being physically fit, sometimes for months or years at a time.
 In some cases, I gained weight, in others, I lost weight.
 (Having to gain weight is indeed easier.)
-However, through my physical trials and tribulations, I learned how enjoy the pursuit of fitness.
+However, through my physical trials and tribulations, I learned how to enjoy the pursuit of fitness.
 Here are my three biggest takeaways for recovery fitness.

-3 tips for recovery fitness success
+3 tips for recovery Fitness success

 Set realistic goals and be patient

-I’m a petite woman so trying to lose 15 pounds wasn’t going to happen in a couple of months, and I knew that from experience.
-I started three times a week, and I was so weak at the beginning.
-The gorgeous instructors clapped and smiled along with me just to make sure I didn’t get discouraged.
-I love them for that.
-Love goes further than yelling in my book.
+I knew trying to lose 15 pounds wasn’t going to happen in a couple of months, and I knew that from experience.
+I started three times a week, and I was so weak at the beginning I could barely get through it.
+The gorgeous instructors clapped and smiled along with me just to make sure I didn’t get discouraged and I loved them for that.
+It took a full nine months for me to lose all the weight, but I never got disappointed in myself because I knew I was doing everything I could.
+I gave myself a full year to get it done.
+It’s much better to exceed your expectations than constantly pushing that date back because everything takes longer than you expect.

 Food matters: you are what you eat